 CDR Capabilities

-The CDR is a distributed multi-tenant bioinformatics platform, custom built to support specimen collection, clinical data entry and specimen logistics as well as curation and aggregation of study data.
+The CDR is a web-based application, custom built to support specimen collection, clinical data entry and specimen logistics as well as curation and aggregation of study data.
 The capabilities reflect the needs of the supported projects, and include:

 Allowing remote users (e.g., researchers, and support staff) to securely enter, revise, and review data about biospecimen collection through a standard (HTTPS) web interface via a series of electronic forms with a sophisticated role-driven workflow.

 Connecting to remote systems via Web service APIs; such as LIMS, whole-slide imaging systems, and molecular analysis systems.
-The APIs for authenticated (RESTful interfaces) real-time, two-way data transfers across a variety of data types.
-There is no capability for using a database-to-database direct connection to other database servers.
+There are APIs for authenticated (RESTful interfaces) to support real-time, two-way data transfers across a variety of data types.

-Triggering responses, automatically communicating timely information to project managers and data analysts
+E-mail alerts automatically communicate timely information to project managers and data analysts, letting them know when to start working on something.

 Assisting Quality Assurance by auditing process flows through Data Management and Pathology teams

-Displaying control of PII based on user entitlements and roles
+Displaying control of PHI based on user entitlements and roles

 Reporting and analytics module for real-time data analysis, aggregation and report generation

 In Figure 1, taken from GTEx source materials, the CDR acts as the data hub, storing information about the collections from the BSS, transferring and processing through the CBR, and handing off information on biospecimens to the Brain Bank and LDACC.
 Detailed description of the components can be found in Error!
 Reference source not found..
 The flow of tissue is shown in red; the flow of information about those tissues is shown in blue.
 When tissues are collected by the BSSs, they use the forms hosted by the CDR in describing the case, biospecimens, and other clinical information.
 As the biospecimens transfer to the CBR, the CDR receives inventory information on those collected biospecimens (through web service messages) from the informatics system at the CBR.
-This instantiates workflows and creates triggers for human data managers and pathologists to review cases.
-Once the tissues are processed, CBR records subsequent transfer of materials to other specialized labs, including the LDACC for molecular studies.
+This instantiates workflows and creates triggers for data managers and pathologists to review cases.
+Once the tissues are processed, the CBR records subsequent transfer of materials to other specialized labs, including the LDACC for molecular studies.
 Results of various tests at these specialized labs also enter into the CDR via web services or user input, providing comprehensive study information.
 In the original document, the roles of “Honest Broker” included the capabilities of DM and PRC.